Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Self-energy contribution

 where $\mathrm{p}=(p_0,\mathbf{p})$.
-The explicit form of the derivatives of the free-electron self-energy operator $\Sigma_R^{(0)}$ in both gauges is given in Appendix~\ref{ap:zero_pot_deriv}.
+The explicit form of the derivatives of the free-electron self-energy operator $\Sigma_R^{(0)}$ with respect to $p_0$ in both gauges is given in Appendix~\ref{ap:zero_pot_deriv}.
 After performing the angular integration, which is carried out similarly to that in the zero-potential contribution, one can obtain:

 where $N_1$, $N_2$, and $N_3$ are defined in Appendix~\ref{ap:zero_pot_deriv}, $\widetilde{t}_a=\widetilde{t}_a(p)$ and $\widetilde{s}_a=\widetilde{s}_a(p)$.